LuckiestFemboy/PlayCS/README.md

 # CS Source Menu [COMING SOON]

-the counter-strike source and 1.5 menu css files were lost
+the counter-strike source and 1.5 menu css files were lost and i currently am remaking them